mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 Bit of a chore day that had me out the door late (and home just before sunset).
 <!----->
 ![Swim](/assets/jpg/swim-20220813.jpeg)
 I wore my farmer-john wetsuit at _Elk Lake_.
-Although it works in the water, it is tight and takes me too much effort to remove.
-I never shed the pounds this summer for that size M.  My full sleeve is size ML and if _Okanagan Lake_ is cool enough, that will likely be my go too option.
+Although it works in the water, it is tight and takes way too much effort to remove.
+I never shed the pounds this summer for size M.  My full sleeve is size ML and if _Okanagan Lake_ is cool enough, that will likely be my go-to-option.
 The water temperature in _Okanagan Lake_ today was reported to be a very warm 26ºC.

 I felt like I had a **good open water rhythm** going for the 30 minute stretch this afternoon.